 Whether it be sharing a personal and heart-warming moment that you experienced abroad, or shedding light on countries and people who the rest of the world looks down on, or volunteering for positive impact companies, or just making the effort to connect with those you meet abroad and share their culture — it is an obligation.

-Travel doesn’t changes us.
+Travel doesn’t change us.
 Wait, wasn’t the whole point of this article to tell you that travel DOES change you?!
 What gives?

 We are the ones who change ourselves and grow ourselves because of travel.
 It can be a vehicle for growth, but it’s not some magical pony ride that takes you to an alternate life.
 You can change your life, to see the world, and to positively affect others.
 If you choose to.